v0lkan/ama/readme.md

 ## Update

 I’m terribly busy as usual, so this repo is not among my top priorities;
-but there will be a time I'll be working on this more too.
+but there will be a time I'll be working on this more, too.

-Possibly after I finalize [JavaScript: from Zero to Hero](https://zerotohero.dev)
+That will be, possibly, after I finalize [JavaScript: from Zero to Hero](https://zerotohero.dev).

 Feel free to open new issues though.